buddypress/buddypress/INSTALL-README.txt

 new blogs.
 Make sure you can post and leave comments on blogs.
 Make sure you are not getting blank screens or 404's anywhere on the install.

+To use BuddyPress, your WPMU installation **MUST BE A ROOT INSTALL**.
+BuddyPress will not currently work within a subdirectory or subdomain.

 ***************************************
 Step 2: Use all the BuddyPress plugins.